 Important Dates

 All field placement applications must be submitted through the Experiential Learning tab in 12twenty and must be submitted by or before the deadline date.
-No applications will be reviewed or accepted after the posted date for the semester.
+No applications will be accepted after the posted date for the semester.
 Instructions on how to apply for field placement units can be found here.

 Semester Deadline to Apply